FTI PROGRAM:

 - Please pick up maps with instructions from the TICS at the Pavilion on the Parade Ground.

-- Counselors available most weekends however, staff dependent.
+- Counselors are available most weekends, however, staff dependent.

 - You are welcome to come up for the day any time during one of our scheduled camping weekends to complete the badge.

-- Counselors available most weekends however, staff dependent.
+- Counselors are available most weekends, however, staff dependent.

-- The badge can be completed in a single weekend.
+- The badge can be completed in camp.

-- Conservation Hours 10:00 AM and or 2:00 PM – must have leader along to supervise the project after direction and kick off.
-Designed to support Life Scout 3 service hour requirement and Camping MB.
+- Conservation Hours 11:00 AM and or 2:00 PM – must have leader along to supervise the project after direction and kick off.

-CONSERVATION PROJECTS: Saturday morning secession: 10:00AM.
+Saturday morning secession: 11:00AM.
 Saturday afternoon secession: 2:00 PM.
 Details provided at the Friday night leaders meeting.
 See Nature program.
 The FTI Camp Staff conducts service projects safely with adult oversight.
 Please coordinate with the TICS to fill your Scouts rank requirements needs.
-Our skilled foresters work with your youth to explain and teach about why the project is important so the project is much more than just work.
+Our staff work with your youth to explain and teach about why the project is important, so the project is much more than just work.
 Materials and tools are on site unless we put out a request for special tools.
 Boots for conservation projects a MUST.
 Bring work gloves and all the energy you can muster.

-GAGA Pit: Gaga is a fast paced, high energy sport played in an octagonal pit.
+Gaga is a fast paced, high-energy sport played in an octagonal pit.
 The more players the better!
 Dubbed a kinder gentler version of dodge ball, the game is played with a soft foam ball, and combines the skills of dodging, striking, running, and jumping, while trying to hit opponents with a ball below the knees.
 Players need to keep moving to avoid getting hit by the ball.
 Fun and easy, everyone gets a serious workout.

-SELF-GUIDED TOUR: Books for a self-guided tour are available on request in the Ridge Trading Post.
-The TICS cannot take groups on tours unless time and work schedule permits.TICS cannot take groups on tours unless time and work schedule permits.
+Books for a self-guided tour are available on request in the Ridge Trading Post.

 Still have questions?
 Email CampingProgramOptions@friendsoftreasureisland.org!